READ AND REVIEW. Kuroko no Basuke is not mine.

 My brother made me watch these Japanese Anime DVDs with English subtitles to learn the language.
 He said it will help me with my Japanese.
 It's his way of saying that I suck and he is great.
-Since I think he is just being kind to me, I let it slide.
-Besides the DVDs are really helping me a lot.
+I let it slide since the DVDs were really helping me a lot.
 I can say 'nani!?' with a really shocked face or 'baka' to my brother.

 I also learned that people who watch too much anime are called otakus.
-They are really nerdy and geeky and kind of disgusting.
+They are really nerdy, geeky and kind of disgusting.
 There are a lot of them in Japan.
-And I think I just become one of them whether I like it or not (EXCEPT the disgusting part).
+And I think I just became one of them (EXCEPT the disgusting part).
 I cannot help but blame the culture but seriously… Japanese Animations are awesome.
 I can't stop watching!
 I play from the next series to the next.
 I think I am getting addicted to it.
 I just keep watching and can't stop!
 And I have a crush with Sendoh Akira – a cool and really cute character from the anime I'm currently watching called Slam Dunk!
 It's a sports anime focused on basketball.
 It is SO funny.
 I think you should watch it too.
 The reason I wrote though, isn't because of that.